leandog/atdd-with-puppies-python-behave/README.md

 You can also change the location of the application you are testing using the BASE_URL environment variable.

-This is used to point at the site on different environments such as development, test, production, etc. By default this is set to http://localhost:5063/
+This is used to point at the site on different environments such as development, test, production, etc. By default, this is set to http://localhost:5063/

 ```shell
 BASE_URL="http://example.org:1234" behave